 In August 2006, we entered into a Cash Bonus Award Agreement with Mr. Cole.
 Pursuant to such agreement, we agreed to pay five annual cash bonus payments to Mr. Cole, with each payment being equal to 738 multiplied by the trading volume weighted average last reported sales price of Limoneira Company's (a Delaware corporation) common stock for the immediate preceding 30 business days from each anniversary.
+During fiscal 2009, the total bonus paid was approximately \$98,000.
 During fiscal 2008, the total bonus paid was approximately \$189,000.
-During fiscal 2007, the total bonus paid was approximately \$240,000.
 Mr. Cole is entitled to receive subsequent annual bonus payments only if he is serving as Calavo's Chief Executive Officer at the time of each payment.
-Additionally, in March 2007, Mr. Cole received a \$150,000 stay-bonus payment for services to be rendered from March 2007 through February 2008 (this bonus payment was approved by the Board of Directors in fiscal 2006).
-The 2008 bonus payment, which was contemplated as a result of Mr. Cole's valuable contributions to the Company, represented approximately 20% of Mr. Cole's fiscal 2008 salary.
+The 2009 bonus payment, which was contemplated as a result of Mr. Cole's valuable contributions to the Company, represented approximately 8% of Mr. Cole's fiscal 2009 salary.
+This Cash Bonus Award Agreement ends in August 2010.